Montgomery, Minnesota

 Montgomery is a city in Le Sueur County, Minnesota, United States, 45 miles south of Minneapolis.
 It was named after Richard Montgomery, an Irish-American soldier who served as a major general in the Continental Army during the Revolutionary War.
-The population was 2,956 at the 2010 census.
+The population was 3,249 at the 2020 census.

 History

-Montgomery was platted in 1877 when the railroad was extended to that point.
-Martin M. Malone (1888-1962), politician and businessman, was born in Montgomery.
+Montgomery was platted in 1877 when the Minneapolis and Saint Louis Railroad was extended to that point.
+Martin M. Malone (1888–1962), politician and businessman, was born in Montgomery.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.62 sqmi, all land.

 Minnesota State Highways 13 and 21 are two of the main routes in the city.
 Minnesota State Highway 99 is located directly to the south.
 Montgomery is 15 miles from Interstate 35.

 The closest towns to Montgomery are: North - New Prague, South - Kilkenny, East - Lonsdale, West - Le Center.
 The closest major city is Faribault to the Southeast.